 Our very own Dr. Eoin King, the 2016 Belle K. Ribicoff Junior Faculty Prize winner, has been granted tenure and promoted to the rank of Associate Professor of Mechanical Engineering and Acoustics.
 He has also been named to the Board of Directors of the Institute of Noise Control Engineers, as well as appointed as the editor of Noise New International, a quarterly magazine of INCE-USA.
 Congratulations to Dr. King!

 Dr. Bob Awarded Rossing Prize in Acoustics Education

 Dr. Bob Celmer ‘78, Program Director of CETA’s Acoustical Engineering programs, was selected to receive the Acoustical Society of America’s Rossing Prize in Acoustics Education.
 The prize was established by the ASA to recognize an individual who has made significant contributions toward furthering acoustics education through distinguished teaching, creation of educational materials, textbook writing and other activities.

 B.S.E.
 Acoustical Engineering Program attains ABET Accreditation

 Our B.S.E.
-Acoustical Engineering and Music degree program has received full ABET accreditation to 2016.
-This is a new accreditation, which joins our re-accredited B.S.M.E. with Acoustics Concentration program.
+Program in Acoustical Engineering and Music is accredited by the Engineering Accreditation Commission of ABET.
+This accreditation joins our re-accredited B.S.M.E. with Acoustics Concentration program.
 We are excited to have both programs attain this national certification.
-ABET accreditation is the established benchmark for undergraduate engineering programs in the United States.
+ABET accreditation is the established benchmark for undergraduate engineering programs in the U.S.

-Paul S. Veneklasen Research Foundation Anechoic Chamber Dedicated
+Paul S. Veneklasen Research Foundation Reverberation Room Dedicated

-The Paul S. Veneklasen Research Foundation Anechoic Chamber was dedicated recently at a ceremony in our UH Acoustics Engineering Laboratory.
+The Paul S. Veneklasen Research Foundation Reverberation Room was dedicated recently at a ceremony in our UH Acoustics Engineering Laboratory.
 Click here to read more about this memorable event.